Back to resources

 Therapist Private Practice Launch Checklist

-A concise pre-launch checklist for therapists so the legal, business, paperwork, payment, and referral basics are actually ready before the first client.
+A practical private practice launch checklist for therapists and counselors so the legal, business, paperwork, payment, insurance, and referral basics are ready before the first client.

 Therapist private practice launch checklist